AidanOrefice/MicroprocessorsLab/README.md

 Repository for Physics Year 3 microprocessors lab, for the design and production of Digital Delay guitar effect.

-These programs are all written in Assembly code.
+These scripts are all written in Assembly code.

 Important Files: